 Prioritize the tasks you need to complete.
-Prioritize the ideas, the todos, the people to follow up with, the books you want to read, the research you want to do, etc. Not everything is the most important.
+Prioritize the ideas, the to-dos, the people to follow up with, the books you want to read, the research you want to do, etc. Not everything is the most important.
 So figure out what is and then move to the next phase.
-Why don’t you plan first and then prioritize?
+Why don't you plan first and then prioritize?
 Great question.
-Ultimately you can swap those if that makes sense for you, BUT if you are into saving yourself some energy… Like me, then setting priorities first will be the way to go.
+Ultimately you can swap those if that makes sense for you, BUT if you are into saving yourself some energy… like me, then setting priorities first will be the way to go.
 Otherwise, you are spending the time planning things that may never be a top priority.
-Here’s the thing, just because it feels urgent, doesn’t mean it’s important.
-And while you may have 1 million ideas, all you need is one good one.
-Don’t put pressure on yourself to plan out 10 ideas you had in a day in a half.
+Here's the thing: just because it feels urgent, doesn't mean it's important.
+And while you may have one million ideas, all you need is one good one.
+Don't put pressure on yourself to plan out 10 ideas you had in a day and a half.

 Lastly, I want you to PLAN.

 Pick your top 1-3 ideas (the number depends on how big they are – think about your capacity here), and plan them out step by step.
 Starting with an idea and making actionable steps to get there is worth its weight in gold!
 This is something my clients ALL love getting help with.
 If you have a team, involve them in this.
 They will think of things that you won't.
 If you don't have a team, ask a few business friends, or trusted friends at least to share their feedback with you on what you might be missing or how to make that idea better.
 We are better together so when we can cheer each other on and collaborate, we have won already.
 We make each other better.
 Iron sharpens iron.